Mission & History

 In 1966, the Commonwealth of Pennsylvania enacted and funded its first comprehensive Mental Health/Mental Retardation Act (later amended and renamed the Mental Health and Intellectual Disability Act).
 In 1970, Bertram Wolfson, RHD Board Chairperson, formed a citizen’s committee to administer a program in Lower Merion Township of Montgomery County – with an initial grant of just $50,000.
 The committee incorporated Resources for Human Development (RHD) as a nonprofit human services organization and hired Bob Fishman as its first Executive Director.
 Lower Merion Counseling Services, now operating as Lower Merion Counseling & Mobile Services, became RHD’s first program.

-RHD has had just three CEOs in its history.
+RHD has had just four CEOs in its history.
 On September 25, 2013, RHD’s Board of Directors announced Bob Fishman’s retirement with the title CEO Emeritus.
 Dyann Roth succeeded him from 2013-2017.
 Marco Giordano served as CEO from 2017 to 2024.
+On June 3, 2024, Brian Matthew Rhodes, Esq., was appointed as RHD’s President/Chief Executive Officer.

 RHD was founded in 1970 as an organization that would actively advocate for social change.
 Every program upholds RHD’s Values and legacy of excellence in service delivery by treating people with respect and dignity, and by tailoring services to best meet the needs of the people we support, no matter their challenges.